jonathanrocher/ets_tutorial/stage8.2_packaging_pyinstaller/README.md

 environment and run the application.

-But a major advantage of GUI applications is that they are intended to be accessible by users who are not as knowledgable about coding.
-For this reason it's desirable to be able to provide them with simply tools which either install an application and its environment, or which look and behave like ordinary applications on their operating system.
+But a major advantage of GUI applications is that they are intended to be accessible by users who are not as knowledgeable about coding.
+For this reason it's desirable to be able to provide them with simple tools which either install an application and its environment, or which look and behave like ordinary applications on their operating system.